iPad 7 SIM Card Reader Replacement

 Step 19

-- Gently slide the pick down to the bottom-left corner to loosen that sticky adhesive.
+- Slide the bottom-left pick into the bottom-left corner to gently separate the adhesive.

-- Keep the pick chilling in the bottom-left corner while you get ready for the next step.
+- Keep that pick in place at the bottom-left corner before moving on to the next step.

 Step 20

-- Pop in a brand new opening pick into the little gap you just made at the bottom edge of your iPad.
+- Pop a fresh opening pick into the gap you’ve just made along the bottom edge of the iPad.

-- Gently glide that pick over the antenna, but hold up just before you reach the home button.
+- Carefully slide the pick over the antenna, stopping just shy of the home button.

-- Keep the pick hanging out to the left of the home button before you move on.
+- Keep the pick to the left of the home button before moving on to the next step.

 Step 21

-- Now, gently glide the pick under the home button and head towards the bottom-right corner.
-Just let the tip slip in between the digitizer and the frame.
-You're doing great!
+- Gently slide the pick under the home button, aiming for the bottom-right corner.
+Just the tip should be between the digitizer and frame—nothing too crazy!

 Step 22

-- Slide the pick back in and gently work it toward the home button to fully loosen that stubborn bottom adhesive.
+- Pop the pick back in and gently slide it toward the home button, aiming to fully detach the bottom adhesive.

 Step 23

-- Warm up an iOpener and stick it on the right edge of your device for a solid two minutes to get things nice and ready.
+- Warm up an iOpener and give the right edge of your device a nice, toasty hug for two minutes.

 Tools Used